This post may contain affiliate links. Please read our disclosure policy.

 - Milk – it is used to adjust the consistency of the batter.
 You can use any kind of dairy or non-dairy milk.
 I use low-fat cow’s milk

-- Cake flour – tender crumb; all-purpose can work but slightly denser
+- Cake flour – tender crumb; I do not recommend using all-purpose flour.
+It gives a denser texture

 - Baking powder – helps create a light texture and the signature hump